MicrosoftDocs/Viva/Viva/engage/overview.md

 - MET150
 ---
 # Introducing Microsoft Viva Engage
 Viva Engage is a new employee experience that connects people across the company—wherever and whenever they work—so that everyone is included and engaged.
-The Viva Engage app in Teams and Outlook helps organizations build community, spark engagement with leadership, harness knowledge and answers, and build personal networks.
+The Viva Engage app in Teams helps organizations build community, spark engagement with leadership, harness knowledge and answers, and build personal networks.

 **Viva Engage brings people together across the organization to connect with leaders, coworkers and communities; crowdsource answers and ideas; share their work and experience; and find belonging at work.**

 <iframe width="560" height="415" src="https://www.youtube.com/embed/E_xTiWClwYc" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>